 Complaints may be alleged to be associated with a particular site.
 If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified company is indeed the source of the incident (or that the allegation cannot be proven).

-In the 2011-2013 period, it was not necessary for the Council to undertake significant additional investigations and interventions, or record incidents, in association with Taunt Contracting Ltd conditions in resource consents or provisions in Regional Plans.
+In the 2013-2015 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with the Company's conditions in resource consents or provisions in Regional Plans.

 3. Discussion